snl-dakota/dakota/docs/user/compiling/test.rst

   ctest -N -R dakota_

-Sub-tests: Each Dakota CTest regression test corresponds a file ``test/dakota_*.in`` and represents a coarse level of testing in that it may be comprised of multiple variations of a base test.
+Sub-tests: Each Dakota CTest regression test corresponds to a file ``test/dakota_*.in`` and represents a coarse level of testing in that it may be comprised of multiple variations of a base test.
 If any of these variations report DIFF or FAIL, the entire CTest test reports a